About the course

 List B comprises more technical subjects such as the textual criticism of Greek or Latin texts, papyrology, comparative philology and reception.
 These options are delivered in a variety of ways, often by (typically weekly) classes.
 Intermediate Ancient Greek or Latin may be taken if you have not studied both languages to a high level in the course of your first degree.

-There is the possibility to specialise in reception across the course by choosing the Reception module option and working on reception topics in a text/genre option, though you will still sit a translation exam as detailed below.
+There is the possibility of specialising in reception across the course by choosing the Reception module option and working on reception topics in a text/genre option, though you will still sit a translation exam as detailed below.

 All MPhil students have the opportunity to attend a wide range of lectures, seminars and talks by visiting speakers.
-In their first year, they also attend a class on research techniques in Classical literature, extending over two terms: this includes in the first term units on topics such as the history of classical scholarship and on research resources, as well as on various aspects of literary theory.
-In the second term considerable attention is paid to presentational skills, as students deliver papers of their own to the group.
+In their first year, they also attend a class on research techniques in Classical literature, extending over two to three terms.
+This looks at aspects of Classical scholarship and its history, and includes direct viewing of papyri, manuscripts, vases, and other resources in Oxford.
+In the second and third term considerable attention is paid to presentational skills, as students deliver papers of their own to each other.

 As an MPhil student you are assigned a supervisor, who provides overall direction for your course, and with whom you have regular meetings.
 Your supervisor will arrange tutors for you for each option.
 You will have considerable input yourself in shaping and driving your studies.
 You will typically have at least two meetings a term with your supervisor, although more frequent meetings can be arranged as needed.

 The allocation of graduate supervision for this course is the responsibility of the Faculty of Classics and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Faculty of Classics.

 Option courses from List A are assessed by means of three submitted essays of up to 7,500 words and a paper of translation and comment.